gnulag/gnulag.net/README.md

 * **Crocodillian**: Resident weed smoker.
 Is into good music.
 Codes C (allegedly).
 Also has a history of Perl programming (which he regrets).
 Owns 420 core workstation that everyone's jealous of.
 *  **FoxsideMiners** addicted to plushies, trying to take over the channel with furriness, one of the resident furries(see TinyTimmmyTokyo), underminds browngaydwag's authorioty.
 *  **Volkor** rollerblading pirate.
 Runs thecum.zone and a jellyfin server.
 Please send hand pictures to him.
+*  **poopingpenis**: principally Maoist, enjoyer of Gonzalo and the PCP.
+DM them about communism.

 ## Regulars Emeritus :(